Embedding mapping class groups into finite products of trees: Relative Bottleneck Property

 \section{Relative Bottleneck Property}

-In this section we introduce the relative bottleneck property, prove it is a quasi-isometry invariant, deduce some immediate consequences of the definition and give one technical lemma which is essential for the proof of theorem $\ref{qTG}$ in its most general guise.
-Following this we give the two key examples of spaces satisfying this property, tree-graded spaces and quasi-trees of spaces satisfying the axiomatic construction defined in \cite{BBF10}. \m Formally, the relative bottleneck property is defined as follows:
+In this section we introduce the relative bottleneck property, and state a key ``thickening'' lemma which will be used repeatedly throughout the paper.
+Also in this section we prove that the relative bottleneck property is a quasi-isometry invariant, and give the two key examples of spaces satisfying this property, tree-graded spaces and quasi-trees of spaces as defined in \cite{BBF10}.